 There are several “free” POS options, though there are caveats.

 EHopper provides free POS software if you have a merchant account with eHopper and buy compatible hardware.
-If you don’t want to use the company’s suggested credit card processor, you’ll pay a monthly fee of $34.99 for the POS software.
+If you don’t purchase directly through eHopper, you can still use the POS software on Poynt terminals, but you’ll pay a monthly fee of $39.99 for the software.

 The free version has some limitations, including inability to integrate with QuickBooks and disabled employee timeclock.
 You can get access to those features by purchasing the paid version.

 Imonggo offers free POS software for one user/location.
-It caps you at 1,000 items and 1,000 transactions/month, so it won’t be a good option for businesses with a lot of transactions or a lot of products.
+It caps you at 500 items and 500 transactions/month (down from 1,000 when we first started seeing it on the market), so it won’t be a good option for businesses with a lot of transactions or a lot of products.